Space of dark states in Tavis-Cummings model: Structure of the dark subspace

 {\it Lemma 1.
 Let $j_0,j_1,j_2,\ldots ,j_r$ be a sequence of states from $B^n_{k-1}$.
-If for any $i=0,1,\ldots r-1$
+If for any $q=0,1,\ldots r-1$

-then there exists teh correct sequence of transpositions of the form $j_0\ar j_1\ar\ldots j_r$, in which transpositions are determined uniquely and vice versa, if there exists such correct sequence then for all $i=0,1,\ldots r-1$ the equalities \eqref{eq0} are true. }
+then there exists the correct sequence of substitutions of the form $j_0\ar j_1\ar\ldots j_r$, in which substitutions are determined uniquely and vice versa, if there exists such correct sequence then for all $q=0,1,\ldots r-1$ the equalities \eqref{eq0} are true. }

 Induction on $r$.
 The basis is evident.
 Step.
-Let the Theorem be true for $r-1$ and prove it for $r$.
-Let at first equations \eqref{eq0} are satisfied.
-By the induction hypothesis, there exists a correct sequence of transpositions $j_0\ar\ldots j_{r-1}$, and by $d(j_{i+1},j_i)=1$ the passage $j_{r-1}\ar j_r$ - is a transposition as well.
-This transposition must change zero and one, because otherwise we would have the contradiction with the condition $d(j_{r-1},j_0)=d(j_{r},j_0)-1$.
-Then, if this step violates the correctness, there is a qubit that participates in transpositions twice from $j_0\ar\ldots\ar j_r$.
-But then we could reduce this sequence of transpositions, having received a contradiction with condition $d(j_i,j_0)=d(j_{i+1},j_0)-1$.
+Let Lemma 1 be true for $r-1$ and prove it for $r$.
+Let at first equations \eqref{eq0} be satisfied.
+By the induction hypothesis, there exists a correct sequence $P$ of substitutions $j_0\ar\ldots j_{r-1}$, and by $d(j_{q+1},j_q)=1$ the passage $j_{r-1}\ar j_r$ - is a substitution as well.
+This substitution must change zero and one, because otherwise we would have the contradiction with the condition $d(j_{r-1},j_0)=d(j_{r},j_0)-1$.
+Then, if this step violates the correctness, there is a qubit that participates twice in transpositions from $j_0\ar\ldots\ar j_r$ and it is affected just at the last step $j_{r-1}\ar j_r$.
+But then we could reduce this sequence of substitutions, having received a contradiction with condition $d(j_q,j_0)=d(j_{q+1},j_0)-1$.
+Indeed, without loss of generality we can assume that the sequence $P$ moves units from qubits with numbers $1,2,...,r-1$ to the positions $r,r+1,...,2r-2$ in random order, on which initially standed zeroes, and the last substitution $j_{r-1}\ar j_r$ moves the $2r-2$-th qubit either to the place $r-1$, or to the place $2r-1$.
+In the first case the sequence $P$ can be reduced to sharter since its result can be reached by the mobement of only $r-2$ qubits.
+In the second case we can reduce the sequence $j_0\ar j_1\ar\ldots j_r$, because it factually replaces only $r-1$ units by zeroes, and by Lemma 0 it means that $d(j_{r-1},j_0)=d(j_{r},j_0)$, which contradicts to the condition.

-Let the sequence $j_0\ar\ldots\ar j_r$ be a correct sequence and by the inductive hypothesis the equalities \eqref{eq0} are true for all $i=0,1,\ldots,r-1$.
-The second equality will be true because $j_{r-1}\ar j_r$- is a traansposition.
-If the equality $d(j_{r-1},j_0)=d(j_r,j_0)-1$ is violated then the passage from $j_0$ to $j_r$ can be fulfilled in less than $r$ transpositions and Hamming distance between $j_0$ and $j_r$ is less than $2r$ that contradicts to the correctness of the sequence $j_0\ar\ldots\ar j_r$,because in it each qubit is involved only once and the Hamming distance between $j_0$ and $j_r$ is then $2r$.
+Let the sequence $j_0\ar\ldots\ar j_r$ be a correct sequence and by the inductive hypothesis the equalities \eqref{eq0} are true for all $q=0,1,\ldots,r-1$.
+The second equality will be true because $j_{r-1}\ar j_r$- is a substitution.
+If the equality $d(j_{r-1},j_0)=d(j_r,j_0)-1$ is violated then the passage from $j_0$ to $j_r$ can be fulfilled in less than $r$ substitutions and Hamming distance between $j_0$ and $j_r$ is less than $2r$ that contradicts to the correctness of the sequence $j_0\ar\ldots\ar j_r$, because in it each qubit is affected only once and the Hamming distance between $j_0$ and $j_r$ is then $2r$.
 Lemma 1 is proved.

-We call the exact sequence such a sequence of transpositions from Lemma that begins with $j_0$.